 The National Folk Festival was held in Richmond, Virginia, from 2005-2007, serving as the springboard for the Richmond Folk Festival, widely considered the “crown jewel” of the city’s annual cultural calendar.
-Local nonprofit Citycelebrations, working in collaboration with Richmond Renaissance and several other local groups and special initiatives, led the city’s effort to bring the festival to Richmond.
-These groups initially envisioned the National Folk Festival as a signature event in the commemoration of Richmond’s 400th anniversary, one which would showcase the city’s newly revitalized historic downtown riverfront.
+Local nonprofit citycelebrations, working in collaboration with Richmond Renaissance and several other local groups and special initiatives, led the city’s effort to bring the festival to Richmond.
+These groups initially envisioned the National Folk Festival as a signature arts and culture event that would showcase the city’s newly revitalized historic downtown riverfront.
 Presented in this beautiful and deeply historical setting along the James River, the National Folk Festival residency in Richmond would become one of the most successful in the festival’s ’s long history.

 Richmond was founded on land formerly inhabited by the Powhatan confederacy of tribes.
 Established as an European trading post in the early 17th century, the future capital of the Commonwealth of Virginia would play a central role in some of the most defining events in American history.
 The city where Patrick Henry cried “Give me liberty or give me death!” at the dawn of the Revolutionary War would also become the second largest point of entry for enslaved people in North America and the capital of the Confederacy during the Civil War.
-This dichotomy and complex history is still felt by Richmond residents today, and reflects the ongoing national pursuit to fulfill the country’s founding principles of equality, liberty, and justice for all people.
+This complex history is still felt by Richmond residents today.